HaikunXu/FishFreqTree/README.md

 -   Allows for multiple map plots by year block if at least one split selected is by year

 -   Fix the y scale in the LF plot so that ymax is data-dependent

-#### Version 2.1.2 (11/19/2021)

--   Improve function output for run_regression_tree by adding a record data frame as both csv and function output to show all splits in order